Scroll Up

 December 2023 Rate Study

-Raftelis delivers a new independent rate study recommending a 50% rate increase, to be distributed over several years, to cover the gap between current revenue and projected cost of service.
+Raftelis delivers a new independent rate study recommending a 50% rate increase to cover the gap between current revenue and projected cost of service.
+After reviewing with the board, FCLWD staff went back to Raftelis with updated cost inputs and Raftelis revised their recommendation accordingly.

 December 2024 Board Action